 The European Commission plans to establish a common list of ‘safe countries of origin’ (SCO) across EU Member States in a bid to deal more efficiently with asylum claims from nationals of countries where persecution is deemed unlikely.

-The ‘safe countries of origin’ concept has been a controversial feature of the EU common asylum system since its adoption under the Asylum Procedures Directive in 2005.
-The practice of using accelerated procedures to assess claims from ‘safe’ countries has generated several legal debates, recently coming under renewed scrutiny from the International Federation of Human Rights (among many others) for lowering the procedural guarantees in individual cases and placing an excessive burden of proof on the applicant’s claim.
+The SCO concept has been a controversial feature of the EU’s common asylum policy since its adoption under the Asylum Procedures Directive in 2005.
+The practice of using accelerated procedures to assess claims from ‘safe’ countries has generated substantial criticism, recently coming under renewed scrutiny for eroding procedural guarantees and placing an excessive burden of proof on the applicant.

-The European Commission now risks making Germany’s crisis management strategy a permanent feature of the EU common asylum policy.
-Its SCO list institutionally legitimises widely-held beliefs that Roma migrations to EU Member States from the Western Balkans are opportunistic and fraudulent, rather than based on potentially legitimate grounds for asylum.
+The European Commission now risks making Germany’s crisis management strategy a permanent feature of the EU’s common asylum policy.
+Its proposed SCO list institutionally legitimises widely held beliefs that protection claims lodged by Roma in EU Member States are opportunistic and fraudulent, rather than based on potentially legitimate grounds for asylum.
 For the EU to collectively adopt the Western Balkan states as ‘safe countries of origin’ would be to turn a blind eye to the structural nature of Roma people’s social exclusion and discrimination in the Western Balkan region.
-Indeed, by the standards of the UN’s Refugee Agency (UNHCR), the ‘cumulative’ counts of discrimination Roma face can amount to such extreme situations as to be considered a form of ‘persecution’, thus constituting legitimate grounds for claiming asylum.
+Indeed, by the standards of the UN Refugee Agency (UNHCR), the cumulative counts of discrimination Roma face can amount to such extreme situations as to be considered a form of persecution, thus constituting a valid claim for international protection.

 To assume that any country is ‘safe’ and free of persecution is a questionable policy.
-The fact that Roma EU citizens from Central and Eastern Europe continue to be granted asylum in Canada and elsewhere (even if in low numbers) shows that even EU Member States produce their own refugees.
+The fact that Roma EU citizens from Central and Eastern Europe continue to be granted asylum in Canada and elsewhere (even if in low numbers) demonstrates that EU Member States produce their own refugees.
 As pressures mount on EU officials to reform asylum and migration policies and legislation, supporting national efforts to shut out the most vulnerable minority in the EU’s neighbourhood will only serve to further undermine the EU’s self-image as a protector of human rights.